mherrmann/helium/docs/README.md

-# Welcome to helium's documentation
+# Welcome to Helium's documentation

 The documentation is built using [sphinx](https://www.sphinx-doc.org/en/master/index.html) and the theme used is